 Moonshine Makes a Comeback: A Quick Look at the Illicit Alcohol

 The industry got a new boost during Prohibition and is still going strong today as the recession following the banking crisis of 2008 spurred increased production and consumption.
-According to Claire Prentice, reporting for BBC News “official figures are hard to come by, experts believe as many as a million Americans could be breaking the law by making moonshine - also known as white lightning and white dog.”
+According to Claire Prentice, reporting for BBC News, "Official figures are hard to come by, but experts believe as many as a million Americans could be breaking the law by making—also known as white lightning and white dog.”

-Illicit booze starts with simple ingredients – corn, sugar, water, and yeast.
+The illicit booze starts with simple ingredients–corn, sugar, water, and yeast.
 Let that mixture stew away for a while as it produces alcohol.

 Then, using a still, the alcohol is concentrated to produce what some call mountain dew.
 But, there’s a bit of skill involved that folks in the trade likely “learnt from my granddaddy.”
 What the moonshiner is looking for is ethanol.

 The alcohol is boiled off and condensed in some sort of cooling device.
-Car radiators have been re-purposed to do the job, but there’s always the problem of left over antifreeze getting into the final product.
-As well, there can be lead in the old radiator and that's not a prized ingredient either.
+Car radiators have been re-purposed to do the job, but there’s always the problem of leftover antifreeze getting into the final product.
+In addition, there can be lead in the old radiator and that's not a prized ingredient either.

-Illicit wobbly pop is rarely aged in barrels as regular whiskey is; consumption following quickly after production.
+Illicit wobbly pop is rarely aged in barrels as regular whiskey is; consumption follows quickly after production.

 It’s called moonshine because it’s usually made a night to avoid detection.
 While it’s associated with Appalachia, skullpop, as it’s sometimes called, can be found almost everywhere in the U.S. An imbiber doesn’t have to look far.